aws-samples/serverless-patterns/dynamodb-glue-s3-terraform/README.md

     ```
 2. Change directory to the pattern directory:
     ```
-    cd terraform-dynamodb-glue-s3-integration
+    cd dynamodb-glue-s3-terraform
     ```
 3. Run below terraform commands to deploy to your AWS account in the desired region (default is us-east-1):
     ```
     terraform init
     terraform validate
-    terraform plan -var region=<YOUR_REGION>
+    terraform plan -var aws_region=<YOUR_REGION>
-    terraform apply -var region=<YOUR_REGION>
+    terraform apply -var aws_region=<YOUR_REGION>
     ```

 ## How it works

-This Terraform pattern creates a zero-ETL integration that automatically exports DynamoDB data to S3 using AWS Glue.
+This Terraform pattern creates zero-ETL integration that automatically exports DynamoDB data to S3 using AWS Glue.
 The AWS Glue job reads from the Amazon DynamoDB table and writes the data in the specified format (currently specified as Parquet in the script) to an encrypted Amazon S3 bucket for potential use in analytics and/or for long-term storage.
 The entire infrastructure is provisioned with the required IAM permissions, and includes automated testing script to validate the data pipeline functionality.

 ![pattern](Images/pattern.png)

 ## Testing

 After deployment, run ./test.sh.
-This script adds rows to Amazon DynamoDB database and triggers then the AWS Glue job.
+This script adds rows to Amazon DynamoDB database and triggers the AWS Glue job.
 Once the job is complete, check Amazon S3 for the target files.

 ## Cleanup